b97tsk/reactive-tree/README.md

 A simple library for reactive programming.

 This library may help you write your view controllers with less pain.
-But if you are working with some kind of framework, you might find nowhere to use it.
+But if you are working with some kind of framework, you might find nowhere could use it.

 Requires [RxJS 6](https://github.com/ReactiveX/rxjs).